snufkinly/getting_cleaning/codebook.md

 body acceleration signals *Body* obtained by subtracting gravity from the total acceleration angular velocity measured by the gyroscope for each window sample ((fixed-width sliding windows of 2.56 sec and 50% overlap) 128 readings per window),units are radians/sec

-    Class of the variable
-    Unique values/levels of the variable
-    Unit of measurement (if no unit of measurement list this as well) In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels).